EdoPedrocchi/Algorithm-for-Optimization/index.md

 5. Insert the better design between $x$ and $x'$ into the next generation.

-### Algorithm 9.10 — Differential Evolution

-Differential evolution, which takes an objective function `f`, a `population`, a number of iterations `k_max`, a crossover probability `p`, and a differential weight `w`.
-The best individual is returned.

 ---

 ## 1.4 Particle Swarm Optimization

 **Particle swarm optimization** introduces momentum to accelerate convergence toward minima.
 Each individual, or *particle*, in the population keeps track of its current position, velocity, and the best position it has seen so far.
 Momentum allows an individual to accumulate speed in a favorable direction, independent of local perturbations.

-### Algorithm 9.11 — Particle Struct

-Each particle in particle swarm optimization has a position `x` and velocity `v` in design space and keeps track of the best design point found so far, `x_best`.

 At each iteration, each individual is accelerated toward both the best position it has seen and the best position found thus far by any individual.
 The update equations are: